marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/compound-literals.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: constructor expressions, initializations in expressions, structures, constructor expression, expressions, constructor, compound literals

 .. _compound-literals:

-.. index:: constructor expressions

-.. index:: initializations in expressions

-.. index:: structures, constructor expression

-.. index:: expressions, constructor

-.. index:: compound literals

 Compound Literals
 *****************